litala123/covid-sleuth/README.md

 - The "Places You Visited" button now says, "Locations Visited" instead.
 - The "time" inputs have been changed to "datetime-local" inputs so that both date and time can be inputted instead of just the time.
 - The location list no longer uses bullet points.

+##### Input form adds location info to database - Andrew L'Italien
+The input boxes in the top of the right sidebar can now be used to add location data to the database.
+In order to upload data, a user must be logged in, all boxes must be filled in, and the entry date and time cannot be later than the exit date and time.
+If any of these requirements are not done, the user will receive an alert telling them.
+If the data is successfully added, the user will receive an alert saying so.
+Hitting the "Add Location" button posts the selected location and inputted dates and times and will add them to the locations_visited table with the user's RCS-ID.
+No repeat entries are allowed (info will not be added to the database if there is already a row with the same user, location, dates, and times).

+The inputs for dates and times used to be 2 inputs of type="datetime-local" for entry and exit information, but that type of input is not supported in Firefox on the desktop.
+Both of those inputs were split into 2 separate input elements for date and time for browser compatibility.